Does your business provide expense reimbursement for employees who use their vehicles for business?

 In this article, we take you through the nuances of mileage reimbursement and why it's good to reimburse employees.
 Additionally, we look at what expenses are useful to consider when making your mileage policy.

-Let’s say your employees use the organization's car or they're own car for business purposes.
+Lets say your employees use the organisation's car or their own car for business purposes.
 They will now be able to claim a tax deduction on various expenses incurred by them while using it.

 The Internal Revenue Service or IRS guidelines provide a full list of all deductible expenses for a business.